 Energy Drinks

-• A 250mL serving of energy drink contains 80mg of caffeine – about the same as a cup of instant coffee (with one teaspoon)
+• A 250 mL can of energy drink contains about 80mg of caffeine – the same as a cup of instant coffee made with one teaspoon of coffee.

 Beverages